EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * METHOD_CORR = 4 * method + corr, where method = 0, 1, 2, or 3 and the correlation parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{transport}}).
 * SUITES_I - cipher suites which the Initiator supports in order of decreasing preference.
 One cipher suite is selected.
 If a single cipher suite is conveyed then that cipher suite is selected.
 If multiple cipher suites are conveyed then zero-based index (i.e. 0 for the first suite, 1 for the second suite, etc.) identifies the selected cipher suite out of the array elements listing the cipher suites (see {{error}}).
-* G_X - the ephemeral public key of Party U
+* G_X - the ephemeral public key of the Initiator
 * C_I - variable length connection identifier
 * AD_1 - bstr containing unprotected opaque auxiliary data